brettwporter/terraform-secrets-injection-example/README.md

 # Terraform Secrets Management Example

-This repository demonstrates a simple example of utilizing Terraform and a process inspired by [SST](sst.dev) for managing secrets in a application without needed to have them locally in an .env file for example.
+This repository demonstrates a simple example of utilizing Terraform and a process inspired by [SST](sst.dev) for managing secrets in an application without needing to have them locally in an .env file for example.
 The setup allows you to:

 1. Store secret values securely in AWS Secrets Manager